Jethro-Bodeen/Grok-format/README.md

 - Paste your saved profile into Grok.
 - Follow Grok's prompts.

 ## Have Fun!
+Try the other profiles.
 Please leave feedback.
 Want to share yours?  fork and upload files to the Contributions folder.
 Send a pull request.
 Any feedback or suggestions can go here:  https://github.com/Jethro-Bodeen/Grok-format/discussions